adityadebroy02/Char_value_split/README.md

        (*note here n will be the split of character for each column for 2-2 values in each column use n =2 and for 3-3 use n = 3 and so on)

-import pandas as pd
-df_dum = pd.DataFrame(var_list)
+If you want the values in a DataFrame then do this - import pandas as pd df_dum = pd.DataFrame(var_list)